 Can I get compensation?

-If you are a student who has had classes cancelled as a result of the strike, you may seek to get compensation for this from the college.
-You can view the College’s policy on compensation here at section 8.
-You can apply for compensation through through the formal process, using this form.
-For further information, please see the Student Contract page on the college’s website, have a read here.
 While compensation may be available, you will need to make a complaint on an individual basis.
 Your compensation will also depend on what your department has done in order to reduce the effect of the missed teaching.
 It is better to put in a complaint after the industrial action as this means you can include everything in your claim.
 We’d also encourage you to keep a disruption diary which outlines how the strike has disrupted you (think dates, times etc).
 As a current student, you will have three months from the end of the strike to make a complaint.
 Keep an eye on this page as we find out more about claiming compensation.

 Q. Would it be wise for me to withhold my tuition fees from the university?